JeyRunner/malin-lang/README.md

 The files directly in the `example` and `test` folder are working with the current compiler.

 ### Install
-Either install `malinc` from source, see [Build-and-install](#Build-and-install), or use the precompiled binaries, see [release assets](https://gitlab.com/JeyRunner/malin-lang/-/releases).
+Either install `malinc` from source, see [Build from source](#Build-from-source), or use the precompiled binaries, see [release assets](https://gitlab.com/JeyRunner/malin-lang/-/releases), or install the debian package.
+Note, when not using the following described debian package but the precompiled binaries you also have to install the dependencies shown in [Build from source](#Build-from-source)

 For debian based systems as ubuntu, a debian package for `malinc` can be downloaded from the [release assets](https://gitlab.com/JeyRunner/malin-lang/-/releases) (or directly the latest version [malinc.deb](https://gitlab.com/JeyRunner/malin-lang/-/jobs/artifacts/master/raw/build/malinc-0.0.0-Linux.deb?job=build)).
 For installing the downloaded debian package execute `dpkg` (this may require `sudo`):